manojgayala/POPL1/Final Examples.md

 	int a[5] = {1,2,3,4,5}
 	int b[5] = {6,7,8,9,10}

-	~ This function adds two arrays
-	func add = [@] $() << void    ~ @ is for reference and no name is given to function since we have reference int c[5];
+	~ This local function adds two arrays func add = [@] $() << void    ~ @ is for reference and no name is given to function since we have reference int c[5];
 		for i:(0,4)
 			c[i] = a[i]+b[i];
 		/

-		~This function prints an array
+		~This local function prints an array
 		func print = [@] $(int c[]) << void
 			for i:(0,4)
 				write(c[i]+" ");